vpodolyan/currency-viewer/README.md

 # Currency Rates Viewer

-The app enables you to see currency rates, you can add/remove specific rates.
+This app enables you to see currency rates, you can add/remove specific rates.
 The rates are fetched from [Fixer](https://fixer.io/).
 LocalStorage is used so you can go offline with no worries.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).